-Only if the last accessed and modified dates meet the archival criteria.
+Only if the Date accessed and Date modified dates meet the archiving criteria.
 Third-party applications such as Total Commander can set these.

-If an application is not working properly for a specific file after stubbing, can we exclude the file from archiving to prevent it from being stubbed again and immediately rehydrate it?
+If an application is not working properly for a specific file after stubbing, can we immediately rehydrate it and then exclude the file from Archiving to prevent it from being stubbed again?

-Currently you can only exclude folders, but if a file is regularly accessed it will not get stubbed in the first place since it will have been accessed recently.
+Currently, only folders can be excluded.
+However, if a file is regularly accessed it will not get stubbed in the first place.

-What is the troubleshooting methodology for why files have not been stubbed?
+What are the troubleshooting steps if files are not being stubbed?

-Yes.
-It will resume where it has left off.
+Yes, it will continue where it left off.

-Will the rehydration run from the mirror if the storage server is down?
+Will rehydration run from the MirrorServer if the StorageServer is down?